-Explore Wisconsin’s wilderness
+Explore Wisconsin’s wilderness with these public lands

 Wisconsin is your outdoor playground, with millions of acres of public land open for you to explore.
 Dense hardwood forests, pine plantations, open prairies and remote wetlands—these lands are teeming with wildlife and perfect for outdoors lovers and sportspeople.
 You just need to know where to find them!
 Here are a few of our favorite spots.